ajaykushwaham91/CRUD-operation-Python-DJango-Mysql/README.md

 Configure MySQL to store user details and CRUD data.
 CRUD Operations:

-Allow users to create, read, update, and delete records once logged in.
+Allow users to create, read, update, and delete records once logged in...